April 11, 2013 |

 January 10, 2013 |

-A Camden County murder suspect out on bail admitted in federal court on Wednesday that he tried to buy more than 28 pounds of cocaine that he intended to distribute in New Jersey, U.S. Attorney Paul J. Fishman announced.
-Jamal Herrin, 40, who authorities said lives in Clementon, also admitted to rounding up more than $325,000 to buy the 13 kilograms of cocaine.
-He pleaded guilty before U.S. District Judge Joseph H. Rodriguez in Camden to one count of knowingly and intentionally conspiring to distribute and possess with intent to distribute more than five kilograms of cocaine, authorities said.
+A Camden County murder suspect out on bail admitted on Wednesday in federal court to trying to purchase 13 kilograms - more than 28 pounds - of cocaine that he intended to distribute in New Jersey, U.S. Attorney Paul J. Fishman announced.
+Jamal Herrin, 40, who authorities said lives in Clementon, also admitted to rounding up more than $325,000 to purchase the cocaine.
+He pleaded guilty before U.S. District Court Judge Joseph H. Rodriguez in Camden to one count of knowingly and intentionally conspiring to distribute and possess with intent to distribute more than five kilograms of cocaine, authorities said.

 December 11, 2012 |

 SAN DIEGO - An acclaimed architect was sentenced Monday to six months in prison for hiding nearly 13 pounds of cocaine in his minivan's battery before he tried to enter the United States.
 A federal judge ordered the unusually light punishment after Eugenio Velazquez contended that drug traffickers threatened to kill him if he refused to carry the cocaine.
 Velazquez, 51, embraced his smiling wife, daughters, and supporters outside court after being told to report to prison Jan.
 11 to begin the sentence in federal custody, followed by six months of home confinement.